-Henri Fantin-Latour believed that poetry and colour were the basis of successful paintings.
-He believed his arrangements should be symphonies of colours, where warm colours contrast sharply against dark backgrounds.
-These poems of colour create eye-catching and striking compositions.
+Henri Fantin-Latour believed that poetry and color were the basis of successful paintings.
+He believed his arrangements should be symphonies of colors, where warm colors contrast sharply against dark backgrounds.
+These poems of color create eye-catching and striking compositions.
 Still Life has pink primroses, red pomegranates, and yellow pears that juxtapose with the black backdrop.
 The white tablecloth and bowls add further disparity.

 Henri Fantin-Latour also believed that his still lifes should not be a mere slavish pictorial copy of objects.
 There should be an element of human artifice to elevate these ordinary objects from nature to art.
 Fantin-Latour masterfully arranged his still lifes to play between geometric shapes and organic lines.
 Fantin-Latour infused his Still Life with three compositional triangles.
 Two of the triangles are equilateral and the third is right-angled.
 They add dynamic movement and prevent the composition of Still Life from falling into the stagnant inactivity of so many inferior still lifes.